Intro to SQL: How to Use SQL SELECT and SELECT DISTINCT

 The SELECT statement can also have many optional clauses that refine the query and return precise results.
 Commonly used clauses include:

-- WHERE, which specifies the rows to retrieve
+- WHERE.
+The SQL WHERE command specifies the rows to retrieve.

-- GROUP BY, which groups rows that share a property so that an aggregate function applies to each group
+- GROUP BY.
+The SQL GROUP BY command groups rows that share a property so that an aggregate function applies to each group.

-- HAVING, which selects specific features among the groups defined by the GROUP BY clause
+- HAVING.
+The SQL HAVING command selects specific features among the groups defined by the GROUP BY clause.

-- AS, which provides an alias for temporarily renaming tables or columns
+- AS.
+The SQL AS command provides an alias for temporarily renaming tables or columns.

 The basic syntax for a SELECT statement looks like this: